 sheet-like and nearly transparent

-Cirrostratus are sheet-like, high-level clouds composed of ice crystals.
+Cirrostratus are sheet-like clouds composed of ice crystals.

 Though cirrostratus can cover the entire sky and be up

-to several thousand feet thick, they are relatively transparent, as the
+to several thousand feet deep, they are relatively transparent, as the

-sun or the moon can easily be seen through them.
+sun or the moon can be easily seen through them.
+Sometimes the only

 indication of their presence is given by an observed